nautnatic/ans-safety-validation/simulation-environment/README.md

 ## Start & stop of the containers
 The environment consists of 2 containers: The *ros* container contains the actual runtime environment.
 The *novnc* container provides a web GUI on the following [link](http://localhost:8080/vnc.html).

-The containers can be started through the attached docker-compose by executing the following command in the directory with the docker-compose:
+The containers can be started by executing the script *setup-environment.sh*, which starts the containers as defined in the *docker-compose.yaml*

-	docker-compose up -d

-To stop the containers execute the following command:
+To teardown the containers, execute *teardown-environment.sh*

-	docker-compose down -d

 However, before running the command you need to export the environment variable PEPO_PATH either manually or automatically with *direnv*.
 REPO_PATH should be set to the path of the arena-rosnav repository.